To enjoy the full Mail & Guardian online experience: please upgrade your browser

 She matriculated from Inanda Seminary, and went on to earn a BA degree from the University of Fort Hare in the Eastern Cape, graduating in 1961.

 In 1962, shortly after the African National Congress was banned, Tshabalala-Msimang was one of a group of 27 young members of the organisation ordered to go into exile by the ANC leadership.
-She remained abroad for 28 years.

 She went to the then Union of Soviet Socialist Republic, where she enrolled at the First Leningrad Medical Institute.
 She graduated from that institution with a medical degree in 1969.